why shop manta sleep

 Symptoms of this condition include itching and stinging, redness and feeling like there’s a foreign object inside your eyes.

-Dry eyes happen because you don’t make enough tears.
-Or the ones you make don’t lubricate your eyes adequately.
-More commonly, it's also caused by too much screen time and pollution.
+Dry eyes happen because you don’t make enough tears or the ones you make don’t adequately lubricate your eyes.
+More commonly, they're also caused by too much screen time and pollution.

-Medical News Today says a 2013 study showed that a cooling eye mask applied thrice a day for 30 seconds (for a month) helps with dry eye.
+Medical News Today says a 2013 study showed that a cooling eye mask applied thrice daily for 30 seconds (for a month) helps with dry eye.
 It acts as a substitute for artificial tears(5).

 Dry eye is also a symptom of other health conditions like Meibomian Gland Dysfunction (MGD).
 If you have this, use warm compression therapy instead of cold.

-Now that you’re aware of cooling eye mask benefits, you should also know when to avoid cold therapy.
+Now that you know the cooling eye mask benefits, you should also know when to avoid cold therapy.

-Cold therapy in general has no known side effects.
-But you should never apply it to your skin for longer than 15 to 20 minutes.
+Cold therapy, in general, has no known side effects.
+But you should never apply a cold compress to your skin for more than 15 to 20 minutes.
 And because your eyes and the skin around them are delicate, wear a cooling eye mask for the doctor-recommended 10 minutes.

 People with cardiovascular or heart disease shouldn’t use cold therapy without their doctor’s go-signal, according to Healthline(6).

-Considering what you’ve read so far.
-Yes, it’s possible to sleep with a cooling eye mask.
-There’s a but though.
+Considering what you’ve read so far, yes, it’s possible to sleep with a cooling eye mask.
+However, there’s a but.

 Make sure you’re not exposing your skin to cold for too long.
 As we said before, longer than 20 minutes and you’re in the danger zone.
 And with an eye mask, stick to the doctor-recommended 10.

-There are some who sleep all night long with a cool compression eye mask.
-But keep in mind that not everyone is accustomed to having weight on their eyes.
+Some sleep all night long with a cool compression eye mask.
+But remember that not everyone is accustomed to having weight on their eyes.
 You may be one of them.
 When in doubt, ask your doctor.

 But the best cooling eye mask for sleeping?
 A game changer.

 It serves two purposes.
-One is to give your eyes and the area surrounding them cooling eye mask benefits.
-The second is to block out as much light as possible and give you the kind of rest that complements treatment.
+One is to give your eyes and the surrounding area cooling eye mask benefits.
+The second is to block out as much light as possible and give you the rest that complements the treatment.

 Check out its features: